 Substitutes for Ground Crayfish

-If ground crayfish is unavailable, you can use substitutes to achieve a similar flavor.
+If are trying to make a meal that you would typically add ground crayfish and you notice that you are out.
+You can be creative and use substitutes to achieve a similar flavor.

 Is Crayfish and Shrimp the Same?